-Average published tuition and fees for full-time, in-state students at public four-year colleges and universities stood at $9,4101 in 2015-16, while out-of-state students paid an average of $23,893, according to the College Board.
+Average published tuition, fees, and room and board for full-time, in-state students at public four-year colleges and universities stood at $21,950 for 2019-20, while the average private four-year college charged an average of $49,870, according to the College Board.1

 Most students, however, don’t pay the full sticker price.

-Undergraduate students received an average of $14,210 in financial aid for the 2014-15 school year, the most recent for which data are available.
-That includes $8,170 in grants from all sources, $4,800 in federal loans, $1,170 in education tax credits and deductions, and $70 in federal work-study, the College Board reported.
+Undergraduate students received an estimated average of $15,214 in financial aid for the 2019-20 school year, the most recent year for which data are available.
+That includes grants from all sources, federal loans, tax credits, and federal work-study, the College Board reported.2

 To maximize the size of their financial aid package, students and parents of college-bound kids must plan early and leave no stone unturned, said Megan Coval, vice president for public policy and federal relations for the National Association of Student Financial Aid Administrators.

-That begins with filling out the Free Application for Federal Student Aid, which determines eligibility for federal aid, but is also used by many state and private programs as well.
+That begins with filling out the Free Application for Federal Student Aid, which determines eligibility for federal aid, but is used by many state and private programs, as well.